marcinn/django-sqltemplate/README.md

 # django-sqltemplate
-Database query tool for Django based on SQL templates
+Database query tool for Django, based on SQL templates